AshishKumar4/FlaxDiff/README.md

 ### Available Notebooks

 - **[Diffusion explained](example%20notebooks/simple%20diffusion%20flax.ipynb)**
-  - **WORK IN PROGRESS** An in-depth exploration of the DDPM (Denoising Diffusion Probabilistic Models) framework and also DDIM (Denoising Diffusion Implicit Models), covering the theoretical foundations and practical implementations of both techniques and providing step-by-step coding examples.
+  - **WORK IN PROGRESS** An in-depth exploration of the concept of Diffusion based generative models, DDPM (Denoising Diffusion Probabilistic Models), DDIM (Denoising Diffusion Implicit Models), and the SDE/ODE generalizations of diffusion, with step-by-step explainations and code.

 - **[EDM (Elucidating the Design Space of Diffusion-based Generative Models)](example%20notebooks/edm%20flax.ipynb)**
   - **TODO** A thorough guide to EDM, discussing the innovative approaches and techniques used in this advanced diffusion model.